 Too often, capital costs are neither recovered through tariffs nor adequately funded by Government.
-The consequence of this is deteriorating networks and declining service.
+The consequence is deteriorating network infrastructure and declining service.
 To avoid such a situation, it is important and advisable to accurately measure capital costs.
 Only when true costs are known can informed decisions be made on the extent to which they should be covered by tariffs or by Government subsidies.